Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

 There are many different types of car seats divided into categories according to the weight of the child.
 Whilst they broadly correspond to age categories, it is the weight that is most important when choosing the right car seat.
 There are rearward facing baby seats, forward facing seats, booster seats, booster cushions and Isofix seats.

 Height-based car seats are known as ‘i-Size’ seats.
 They must be rear-facing until your child is over 15 months old.
-Your child can use a forward-facing car seat when they’re over 15 months old.

 Choosing and using child car seats

-There are very many different types of child car seats available, so take your time when choosing.
+There are many different types of child car seats available, so take your time when choosing.
 Visit shops and look around on websites to get a good idea of what seats are available and which ones are likely to be the most suitable for your child and your car.

 It is best to take your child and your car with you when choosing your child car seat, and to find a retailer with staff trained in choosing and fitting child car seats.
 Try to find a retailer who will help you try the seat in your car before you buy it.